 New RES law

-In recent months however, the course of the energy transition in Poland has changed, not to say: almost stopped.
+Last year, the course of the energy transition in Poland has changed, not to say: almost stopped.
 On 5 May 2016, the conservative government revealed the long-awaited draft of the new Law on Renewable Energy Sources ("RES Law").
 It constitutes the basic regulation on RES and comprehensively sets out the legal framework for doing business in this sector.
 But instead of transitions towards a more renewables-based energy policy, the proposal basically maintains the current state of coal in Poland.
 Environmental organizations appealed in vain to the government for feed-in-tariffs for small manufactures of electricity, but only a bonus system for renewable energy producers was introduced.
 Small producers of electricity (for example up to 7kW of power roof-top solar photovoltaic system) will get 70% discount on repurchase of electricity by the energy supplier for every kWh released to the electricity network.
-These rules are expected to enter into force on 1 July 2016, but it is yet unclear if there will be real benefits for “pro-sumers” in Poland.
+These rules entered into force on 1 July 2016, but it is unclear if there will be real benefits for “pro-sumers” in Poland.

 A coalition of environmental organizations such as Greenpeace and WWF criticize the new law, arguing that it hinders access for citizens to cheap, clean and green sources of energy.
 At the same time of the parliamentary discussions of the RES bill, the National Environmental Fund delayed the start of a parallel support scheme for microproducers including preferential loans and grants.
 It is somehow hard to believe in coincidence, considering a recent change of guards in the respective office.

 The second act related to renewable energy sources is connected with wind generation.
 As things stand now, the ruling Law and Justice party want to drastically reduce the possibility of building windmills in Poland.